-[Editor's Note: This is a column I wrote for MDMag.com (formerly Physician Money Digest) which originally ran here in 2016.
-It's been updated and hopefully new to most of you.
-It’s all about one of the best things the government has given the typical physician — retirement accounts.
+[Editor's Note: This is a column I wrote for MDMag.com.
+It's all about one of the best things the government has given the typical physician — tax-deferred retirement accounts.
 Not only is there an up-front tax-deduction, but you get tax-protected growth and if you're like most docs, a big tax rate arbitrage at withdrawal.
 I'm always surprised to see how many doctors aren't maxing these out due to inadequate savings or investing in a taxable account instead.]

 Anybody with a reasonable understanding of math, the US tax code, and the typical earnings cycle of a physician can quickly see that one of the greatest gifts the government has ever given physicians is the ability to use tax-deferred retirement accounts.
 Despite this, there are many people out there that would try to convince you otherwise.

 Sometimes these people have ulterior motives, wanting you to pull money out of your retirement accounts in order to purchase an investment or insurance product that will pay them a big commission.
 Others, including at least one prominent radio host, advocate that you always use a tax-free (Roth) account preferentially when available.
 Even well-meaning folks may cause you to worry unnecessarily about large required minimum distributions, investing fees, difficulties accessing money in retirement accounts prior to age 59 ½, and rising taxes.

 However, the truth is that for most physicians, the very best place to invest their next dollar is inside a tax-deferred retirement account such as their employer’s 401(k), 403(b), defined benefit/cash balance plan, or a 457(b).
 And, for the self-employed physician, an individual 401(k) or cash balance plan.

 The Difference Between Tax-Deferred and Tax-Free